 ● Charles: Is there a way that we can change the duplicate in input tool without having to change the config file.
 Some days we might want to change what sample we would like to use as the duplicate.

-Data entry data / initials field only visible when the duplicate is selected.
+● Charles: Data entry data / initials field only visible when the duplicate is selected.
 Can this be changed in Input tool FC sheet so that this field is always visible?
 There is lots of room on the screen for this.

 ● Charles: Duplicates are not being calculated correctly in input tool (example, sample 200 dup = 1.00… rlog should be 0.3010 and it’s giving something much higher.